 Academic Probation—If a student’s institutional GPA and/or overall GPA falls below the 2.0 GPA requirement the student is placed on Academic Probation.
-A student on academic probation is allowed continued enrollment on a semester-by-semester probationary status as long as a 2.0 grade point average is maintained each term.
-The academic probation and dismissal processes for Western Kentucky University are administered by the AARC.
-The AARC utilizes two of its programs to provide students with resources to reach academic good standing: The Best Expectation Programs (BEP) and The Learning Center (TLC).
-Please see Academic Standing, Probation, and Appeal under the Academic Information section of this catalog for more information.
-Students on academic probation are required to participate in the Best Expectation Programs (BEP) through the Academic Advising & Retention Center (AARC).
+A student on Academic Probation is allowed continued enrollment on a semester − by − semester probationary status as long as the student achieves a 2.0 grade point average each term until returning to academic Good Standing.
+The Academic Probation and dismissal processes for Western Kentucky University are administered by the ACDC.
+The ACDC uses The Best Expectation Programs (BEP) and The Learning Center (TLC) to provide students on Academic Probation with resources to achieve academic Good Standing.
+Students on Academic Probation are required to participate in the Best Expectation Programs (BEP) through the Advising and Career Development Center (ACDC).

 Academic Dismissal—Any student who fails to earn a term GPA of 2.0 or higher while on Academic Probation is academically dismissed and is not eligible to enroll in WKU classes for one calendar year (except as specified in the Academic Renewal Policy).
 Academic status for all students who complete a term is shown on TopNet.
 It is the student’s responsibility to stay informed of his/her academic status and to improve academic performance until he/she is returned to good standing status.

-Students who are academically dismissed may file an appeal with Academic Dismissal Appeal Committee through the ACDC.
+Students who are academically dismissed may file an appeal with Academic Appeal Committee through the ACDC.
 The Academic Dismissal Appeal Committee may dismiss the student from the University or allow the student continued enrollment under academic probation status with stated restrictions for one additional term.
 A student dismissed from the University by the Academic Dismissal Appeal Committee may appeal the decision to the Executive Appeals Committee.
 If the Executive Appeals Committee approves an appeal, the student will be permitted to register for an additional semester on academic probation with conditions determined by the Executive Committee at the time of approval.
-Detailed operational procedures followed by the University Academic Dismissal Appeal Committee may be obtained from the ACDC located in the Dero Downing Student Union, 2141.
+Detailed operational procedures followed by the University Academic Dismissal Appeal Committee may be obtained from the ACDC located in the Downing Student Union 2141.